NateEag/dotfiles/readme.md

 * A semi-random collection of useful third-party commands, mostly npm packages.

-* A [Hammerspoon](http://www.hammerspoon.org/) configuration that's midway
-  through replacing my [Slate](https://github.com/mattr-/slate) config, since Slate is abandonware these days.
+* A small [Hammerspoon](http://www.hammerspoon.org/) configuration aimed mostly at letting me manage windows and swap apps with minimal mouse and keyboard usage.

 Usage
 =====